 Hesse-Cassel 1630 1/96 thaler

 This specimen was lot 7034 in Stack's Bowers NYINC sale (New York, January 2022), where it sold for $1,440.
 The catalog description[1] noted, "GERMANY.
 Hesse-Cassel.
 1/96 Taler, 1630.
 Wilhelm V. NGC MS-61.
 Obverse: Coat of arms with divided date above; Reverse: Tree in storm, DEO VOLENTE HUMILIS LEVABOR around.
 A boldly struck little coin with some gray toning in the fields."
+This specimen was offered again as lot 1124 in Sedwick Treasure Auction 39 (Winter Park, FL, May 2026), where it sold for $1,920.
 The SCWC does not mention this denomination with this "God's Wrath" design but shows a 1/8 thaler for 1630 (KM 123).
 After William V's death, coinage for this state lapsed back into somnolence.

 Recorded mintage: unknown.